 Checks on staff alone will not prevent harm to children.
 However, checks on staff who work with pupils are part of the landscape of safe practice to ensure that children are kept safe and help to deter, reject or identify people who might abuse children.
 Schools need to have robust record keeping in place to demonstrate that the safeguarding of children is secure.
 Fox Wood follows the LA Vetting and Safe Recruitment Policy.
-All staff at Fox Wood have had an enhanced DBS which includes barred list information and more recently recruited staff have undergone an interviewing process in line with the Bichard recommendations.
+All staff at Fox Wood have had an enhanced DBS which includes barred list information.
 All new teachers undergo a Prohibition Order check.
 This information is stored on the Single Central Record (SCR).
 The Headteacher, Deputy Headteacher, chair of governors and admin manager have attended safer recruitment training.